 Many shoppers, such as Francie Kranzberg, went straight for the political stuff: a copy of “Blowing Smoke: Why the Right Keeps Serving Up Whack-Job Fantasies About the Plot to Euthanize Grandma, Outlaw Christmas, and Turn Junior into a Raging Homosexual,” by Michael Wolraich.

 “I’m looking for Keith Olbermann’s book, too,” she said.

-in February, closed several stores in the region this weekend.
+Borders, which filed for bankruptcy in February, closed several stores in the region this weekend.
 What remained after weeks of progressively deeper discounts was a hodgepodge of stuff that made, in some aisles, for a fascinating study of the region’s needs and persuasions.

 (Some shoppers wanted the shelves and cafe equipment — those were the bargain hunters carrying drills, screwdrivers and dollies.)

 At the White Flint store, there were enough copies of Jonah Goldberg’s “Proud to Be Right” to supply at least a dozen book clubs.
 But there was only one copy of Walter Mondale’s autobiography, “The Good Fight: A Life in Liberal Politics.”
 Plenty of Dickens remained, but only one copy of “Awakenings,” by Oliver Sacks.